santu-d-dotcom/youtube-growth-guide/guides/channel-audits.md

 - Where their biggest opportunities lie
 - What's holding them back

-**The Solution:** Regular channel audits provide clarity.
+**The Solution:** Regular channel audits using the N.I.C.E.R. framework provide clarity.
 They help you:
 - **Identify winning patterns** - Understand what makes your best content successful
 - **Spot weaknesses** - Find areas dragging down your performance
 - **Discover opportunities** - Uncover untapped potential